kennykaye/dotfiles/README.md

 Installation
 ------------

-**NOTE:** Currently there is no management of global dependencies.
-This will make installing this difficult for you.
-Instead I recommend that you look through the configurations and cherry-pick what is appropriate to your setup.

-If you still would like to install this whole-sale, you will need to first resolve dependencies using `brew` or `apt-get`.

-Once that's done, run `./install` to automatically set up the configurations
+Run `./install` to automatically set up the configurations

 After install is completed, open vim and run `:PlugInstall`